 If your dough is cohesive and elastic enough, you could now switch to using the dough hook (I did).
 Your butter should now also be at room temperature; a finger will easily slide in and leave a depression.
 Turn the mixer on to speed 1 and add the butter, one pat at a time, waiting to add each pat until the previous one is fully absorbed.
 Adding all the butter might take 5 to 8 minutes.
 In the end, the dough should be glossy and soft, but cohesive and showing some strength.

 Finally, add the raisins to the dough and mix on low until just incorporated.
-It’s not necessary to mix aggressively here, just get them mostly distributed.
+It's unnecessary to mix aggressively here; just get them mostly distributed.

 Transfer your dough to a bulk fermentation container and cover.